rodiemertomi/GW2PriceCalc/README.md

 HOW TO USE:

 Step 1:
  - Look for releases of this software on the right hand side.
+ - This will be named GW2 Price Calculator exe file.
+ - After clicking that link you should see a file named GW2PriceCalc.exe
-Click that to download .exe file.
+ - Click that and it will download the exe file.

 Step 2:
  - Open the .exe file downloaded.